donekudison/python3-flask-app/README.md

 # How to Build a Docker Image
 After that, all that remains is to build our image.
 Using docker build, we can now enlist Docker's help in building the image.
 You can combine the build command with other tags, such as the "--tag" flag, to specify the image name.

-docker build --tag python-docker .
+docker build --tag python3-flask-app .

 # How to run an image as a container
 Running an image inside a container is as simple as building one.
 But before we do so, we'd like to see what other images are available in our environment.
 To view images from the command line, execute the following: